AbberiorInstruments/ImspectorDocs/docs/hardware/templates.rst

 activated lasers, activated detectors....) that are required for a type of measurement.
 As in an Imspector measurement, multiple windows may be included.

-To open a Template select 'File' → 'New' → 'File from Template'...
+To open a Template select :menuselection:`File --> New --> File from Template`...

-During installation of the system a set of standard measurements schemes is pre-defined (Fig. 1).
+During installation of the system a set of standard measurements schemes is pre-defined (:ref:`fig_hardware_templates`).

+.. _fig_hardware_templates:
 .. figure:: /images/hardware/load_template_dialog.png
    :width: 10 cm
    :align: center